Caitlyn Jenner: General

 Chris Mandle of The Independent stated: "Jenner has gone on to inspire countless men and women, but her comments, which were made after she was celebrated at Glamour magazine's Women Of The Year in New York were branded 'offensive and insulting'."
 He added: "People began tweeting the other, harder things women have to deal with, such as institutionalized oppression, abuse, and sexual assault".
-James Smith, husband of Moira Smith, the only female New York Police Department officer to die on September 11, 2001, returned Moira's "Woman of the Year" award, given posthumously.
+James Smith, husband of Moira Smith, the only female New York Police Department officer to die from the September 11 attacks, returned Moira's "Woman of the Year" award, given posthumously.
 Referring to Jenner as a man, he stated that he found Glamour giving Jenner the same award insulting to Moira's memory, and referred to the matter as a publicity stunt.
 Smith later said that having supported transgender youth and Glamour's decision to honor transgender actress Laverne Cox in 2014, he did not object because Jenner is transgender; he objected to Jenner's "hardest part about being a woman" commentary; this proved to him that Jenner "is not truly a woman.
 I believe this comment and others he has made trivializes the transgender experience as I have witnessed it."

 Conversely, Adrienne Tam of The Daily Telegraph argued that Jenner deserved the Glamour award, stating: "What McGowan failed to take into consideration was the jesting manner in which Jenner spoke."
 Tam said:

 Tam considered McGowan's criticism to be over the top, and stated of James Smith's criticism, "The salient point here is one about courage.
 We easily recognize physical courage such as saving orphans from burning buildings, or ordinary people putting their lives in the line of fire.
 It is far harder to recognize mental courage."
 She added: "Without a doubt, the police officer who died in the September 11 attacks was courageous.
 But so is Jenner.
 It's a different kind of courage, but it is courage nonetheless."